Michelangelo20/robinhood_classifer/README.md

 * Q4.
 What are the top 3 features?
 List the most important features that correlate to user churn

 ### Getting Started:
-Add the .env file to the root:
+Add an .env file to the root if not there already:
 ```
 host="localhost"
 database="robinhood"